argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 - `username`: The username used as login for Argilla's UI.
 - `first_name`: The user's first name.
 - `last_name` (optional): The user's last name.
 - `role`: The user's role in Argilla.
-Available roles are: "admin" and "annotator".
-Only "admin" users can create and delete workspaces and datasets, and change the dataset settings, like the labeling schema.
+Available roles are: "owner" and "annotator".
+Only "owner" users can create and delete workspaces and datasets, and change the dataset settings, like the labeling schema.
 - `workspaces`: The workspaces where the user has read and write access (both from the UI and the Python client).
 Read more about workspaces and users below.
 - `api_key`: The API key to interact with Argilla API, mainly through the Python client but also via HTTP for advanced users.
 It is automatically generated when a user is created.